Komodo Island plays home to the world’s biggest lizards – the Komodo dragons – which are named after the island.

 If you are aiming to spend a day, or even only a few hours on the island of Komodo, there are different guided tours that can take one hour up to eight hours.

 There is a short trail that is suitable for all visitors, a medium trail where you may be able to spot not only some Komodo dragons but other endemic animals such as the Timor deer.

 If you are fancying a longer hiking trail which can take up to three hours, you will pass some scenic spots and encounter different areas where Komodo dragons spend their time.

 Those are the most popular hiking tours, however, there are other longer options for those who are keen to experience a big and exciting adventure.

-During these Komodo tours, the English-speaking guide will tell you some curiosities about the dragons and other wildlife of the island, and you will be able to see how the dragons live in their natural habitat and even be able to spot some of their nests.
+During these Komodo tours, the English-speaking guide will tell you all about the dragons and other wildlife on the island, and you will be able to see how the dragons live in their natural habitat and even be able to spot some of their nests.

 At the exit point, you will find souvenir stores where you can buy some exclusive gifts which you can take home with you or send as gifts.